raspberryenvoie/piRa1n/README.md

 If your piRa1n box is connected to the Internet and a new version of Checkra1n is available, you can install it by executing this command:
 `cd /home/pi/piRa1n && ./update_checkra1n.sh`

-## You don't want the Pi to shutdown after every Jailbreak?
+## Don't want the Pi to shutdown after each Jailbreak?
 piRa1n will automatically restart after every Jailbreak and won't shutdown the Pi.
 Run this command: `cd /home/pi/piRa1n && ./piRa1n_no_automatic_shutdown.sh`.

 If you want to restore the default behavior (automatically shutdown Pi after every Jailbreak): `cd /home/pi/piRa1n && ./piRa1n_automatic_shutdown.sh`.